slurmulon/bach/docs/guide.md

 The first thing to note is that, in order to keep `bach` simple and focused, `bach` doesn't explicitly concern itself with audio data.

-By taking this approach, it allows `bach` to rhythmically align with music produced by a human or to generate music on a computer.
+By taking this approach it allows `bach` to rhythmically align with music produced by a human or to generate music on a computer.

 On a practical level, this means it's up to your editor or application to associate audio data with your `bach` tracks.